alecbideri/Honey/README.md

-# Honey  the application that show cases the
+# Honey  the application that show cases the design